HakaiInstitute/hakai-ml-train/README.md

 - Update the GitHub repo if you haven't lately.
 This ensures you have the latest version of the code and these instructions.
     - Run `git pull`
 - Run the classification script:
+    - Using Docker:
-    - Using Docker: `bash segment_kelp_species.sh /path/to/input/file /path/to/desired/output.tif /path/to/weights/deeplabv3_kelp_species_200611.ckpt`
+        - For species: `bash segment_kelp_species.sh /path/to/input/file /path/to/desired/output.tif /path/to/weights/deeplabv3_kelp_species_200611.ckpt`
+        - For presence/absence: `bash segment_kelp.sh /path/to/input/file /path/to/desired/output.tif /path/to/weights/deeplabv3_kelp_200626.ckpt`
     - Or, using a local Python environment:
         - Using the local environment requires installing packages.
 The easiest way to do this is with conda.
 In the git repo, run `conda env create`.
         - After installing packages, run `conda activate uav`